The Sinking of the Titanic (Bryars): 1975 recording

-Brian Eno had known Bryars since 1969 when he saw Bryars playing in The Scratch Orchestra at Portsmouth College of Art.
+Brian Eno had known Bryars since 1969 when he saw Bryars playing in the Scratch Orchestra at Portsmouth College of Art.
 In late 1970 Eno contributed woodwind to Bryars' "orchestra" the Portsmouth Sinfonia, along with other performers including Michael Nyman, Kate St. John and Steve Beresford.
 Eno remained an enthusiastic champion of Bryars' work and had even moved into his flat in Kilburn when he left.
 In December 1972 Eno had joined his Portsmouth Sinfonia colleagues at the Queen Elizabeth Hall for a guest appearance at Bryars' show which featured the world premier of The Raising of the Titanic (sic).

 Eno had been keen on creating a record label in 1973 to release experimental music, but this had come to naught.
 But in 1975, buoyed by the success of his solo career, he approached Island Records, who were receptive to the idea.
 That year Obscure Records was launched with four albums released simultaneously.
 The album with the catalogue number Obscure no.1 consists of Bryars' The Sinking Of The Titanic and Jesus' Blood Never Failed Me Yet.
 In common with most of the releases on Obscure, it was recorded at Basing Street Studios, engineered by Rhett Davies and produced by Eno himself.
 Eno said of Bryars' work that, "It was really because I felt so strongly about The Sinking of the Titanic and Jesus' Blood Never Failed Me Yet that I persisted with my idea to have a record label on which to get them released".
-The album was released in limited numbers and sold out quickly, soon becoming a collectors' item.
+The album was released in limited numbers and sold out quickly, soon becoming a collector's item.

 It was reissued in 1982 on EG Records, catalogue number EGED21, on CD in 1998 on Venture Records, catalogue number CDVE 938, and on Gavin Bryars' GB Records in 2015, catalogue number BCGBCD22..